dmbarbour/wikilon/docs/ABCRT.md

 As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, with a little extra room for JIT compilations.
 The following is a sketch of the runtime I'm designing.

+## Design Goals

+Performance is the primary goal.
+But some others:

+* suspend, checkpoint, persist, reload, resume, copy computations
+* easy to resize, reflect, render, compact suspended computations
+* monadic effects: return control of program environment to caller
+* easily integrate monadic effects with [claw command sequences](CommandSequences.md)
+* on errors or unrecognized tokens, suspend and return to caller
+* precise memory control: model machine's memory in one arena
+* real-time capable: predictable timing and garbage collection
+* no callbacks or handlers, no external dependencies for progress

+Also, it might be useful to support a second evaluation mode for type inference.

+## External Utilities

+I'll actually include a copy of these directly, no shared libs.

+* LMDB - embedded key value database
+* ZSTD - real-time, streaming compression
+* Murmur3 - fast, collision-resistant hash

 ## Environment, Contexts, Memory Layout

 A toplevel *environment* will track:

 * LMDB integration for stowage
+* A set of computation contexts
-* A pool of worker threads for sparks.
+* A pool of worker threads for sparks
-* A semaphore for worker threads
-* A set of active contexts
+* All necessary semaphores and mutexes

 This allows multiple contexts to interact with the same LMDB environment and share labor for parallel sparks.
+Using the same LMDB environment is critical.
+It isn't safe to open a database more than once.
+Sharing worker threads is a bit more questionable, but it makes sense: our physical machine only has a limited number of CPUs, and I can model my own time sharing.

+Computation in

 A *context* additionally will track:

-* A memory region for a computation
+* A memory region for all computations
 * A set of thread contexts and nurseries
 * A set of waiting parallel threads
 * A set of objects proposed for stowage